Anna Cordova, MA, LPC, SEP

 Beth Lewis, MA, LPC

 Beth is a licensed therapist who is dedicated to creating an authentic and nonjudgemental therapeutic space where clients can explore life’s challenges and blocks to growth.
 Part of Beth’s work is to help clients come up with goals that are most meaningful to them and help clients work toward these goals through regular therapeutic interventions and skills coaching.
+Beth operates from a Health At Every Size (HAES) approach.
 Beth modifies her therapeutic approach to best suit the individualized needs of her clients and most frequently utilizes Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Mindfulness, and Person-Centered Therapy.
-Beth specializes in working with young adults and adults who experience eating disorders, anxiety, depression, substance use issues, interpersonal issues, communication problems, complications with life transitions, and sexual issues.
+Beth specializes in working with young adults and adults who experience eating disorders, anxiety, depression, substance use issues, interpersonal issues, communication problems, complications with life transitions, sexual issues, and working wtih polyamorous clients.
 By cultivating a transparent and compassionate therapeutic space, Beth hopes to guide clients down the path to living a more prosperous and fully authentic life.

 Beth’s direct contact information: